nsbgn/handalf/README.md

 <kbd>AltGr</kbd> symbols at the keysym level.
 Both approaches can be
 active simultaneously without issues.

+## Keyboard controls

+The following section is only relevant for firmware implementations.

+Keystrokes for control of the keyboard *itself*, such as those handling Bluetooth connectivity, should not obscure any keystroke that might be used by an applications.
+For that reason, they are hidden away behind *combinations of keys on the same column*.
+To avoid incurring any lag, this is further limited to when all left thumb controls are simultaneously pressed (that is, when the <kbd>Alt</kbd> and right
+<kbd>Meta</kbd> modifiers as well as the **Fn** layer are simultaneously
+activated).

+### Bluetooth

+For Bluetooth connectivity, the top two keys on columns 1 through 5 connect to the corresponding profile, the bottom two keys disconnect that profile, and pressing all three clears the profile.
+Pressing all 3 buttons on column 0 clears all profiles.

-## Compatibility mode
+### Compatibility mode

 Handalf uses some keys that are not present on standard contemporary keyboards.
-As a result, they may not be recognized by all applications, and not even all operating systems --- at least out of the box.
+As a result, they may not be recognized out of the box by all applications, and not even all operating systems.

-That is why there is a compatibility mode that replaces funky keys with similar shortcuts from Android/Windows/iOS/MacOS, namely:
+That is why a compatibility mode exists that replaces the funkier keys as follows:

 | Key               | Replacement                 |
 |-------------------|-----------------------------|